 - Guard your purse or wallet.
 First, you should only be carrying a small amount of personal info at any given time.
 Next, your purse or wallet should remain in your sight and closed when it is not in use.

 Use caution when shopping online.
 Making an online purchase always requires a little bit of a gamble.
-But you can decrease the risk involved by only using sites that are known to be safe and secure.
+However, you can decrease the risk involved by only using sites that are known to be safe and secure.

 Even cautious consumers can become victims of ID theft.
 So there is no such thing as being too careful when it comes to protecting your personal data.